Frequently Asked Questions

 Once you've used up all your 90 codes from the paper based code table two-factor authentication will be automatically disabled from your account and you will need to activate two-factor authentication again.

 Currently we do not allow username changes due to security reasons.
+You can terminate your account, and your username will be eventually removed from our system.

 Web notifications allow you to receive pop-up notifications through your browser whenever you get a new notification on LocalBitcoins.
 If you're trading Bitcoins and want to know immediately when something happens, enable web notifications from your profile.